top of page

 ABOUT OAKLAND READS

-We know that the adults who spend time with students out of school time need more information about what reading skills students are learning throughout the year, and effective strategies to practice and support learning.
-We created Oakland Reads to help bridge that gap.
+The adults who spend time with students out of school time need more information about what reading skills students are learning throughout the year, and effective strategies to practice and support learning.

 HOW DO I USE THE SITE?